jak713/jak713/README.md

 ## Hello

-I'm Julia, a PhD student in Comp Chem at University of Manchester.
+I'm Julia, a PhD student in Comp Chem at the University of Manchester.

 <!--